kjmath/portfolio/_projects/L3-rocket.md

 ### Control Devices

 The primary altimeter used is a StratologgerCF, and the backup is an Adept22.
 Both utilize barometric altitude sensing with a resolution of 1 foot.
 Schurter rotary switches mounted to the switch band on the outside of the avionics bay are used to safe/arm the altimeters on the launch pad.
 This external mounting of the switches allows for easy arming/safing of the altimeters.
-Each altimiter is powered by an independent 9V battery.
+Each altimeter is powered by an independent 9V battery.
 Altimeters and batteries are mounted to a 3D printed sled.
 This sled was in turn mounted to two 1/4-20 threaded rods that ran through the avionics bay.
 The altimeters mounted to the sled are shown in the images below.

 ![adept]({{ site.baseurl }}/assets/images/L3-rocket/adept.png)
 ![strattologger]({{ site.baseurl }}/assets/images/L3-rocket/strattologger.png)
-<figcaption>Altitmeters mounted and wired to the 3D prited sled.</figcaption>
+<figcaption>Altimeters mounted and wired to the 3D printed sled.</figcaption>

-Pyrotechnic devices were tested successfully in a full-powered ground test with 3.9 grams of black powder in each separation charge initiated by ematches.
+Pyrotechnic devices were tested successfully in a full-powered ground test with 3.9 grams of black powder in each separation charge initiated by e-matches.
 Packed charges on the avionics bay bulkhead can be seen below.

 ![packed-charges]({{ site.baseurl }}/assets/images/L3-rocket/packed-charges.png)
-<figcaption>Avionis bay bulkhead with packed charges (covered in blue tape) and ematches (orange wires).</figcaption>
+<figcaption>Avionis bay bulkhead with packed charges (covered in blue tape) and e-matches (orange wires).</figcaption>

 ## Stability Evaluation

 OpenRocket was used to determine the CP location.
 The CG location was physically measured by assembling the rocket and finding the balance point.
 Both these quantities are shown in the image below.
 Assuming a 12' launch rail, this gives a stability of 1.6 calibers at the rail-end velocity.

 ![stability]({{ site.baseurl }}/assets/images/L3-rocket/stability.png)
-<figcaption>The CG (63.0" from the nosecone) is forward of the CP (72.4") from the nosecone, giving a passively stable vehicle with 1.6 calibers of stabillity.</figcaption>
+<figcaption>The CG (63.0" from the nosecone) is forward of the CP (72.4") from the nosecone, giving a passively stable vehicle with 1.6 calibers of stability.</figcaption>

 ## Flight